isomerpages/nlb-learning/_reading/Adults Seniors/Content.md

   </div>
   <div class="col is-three-fifths">
   <p><b>The Art of Storytelling: The Mechanics of a Great Story</b><br>
-    “The essence of a great story is its ability not only to make you care, but also to make you forget.
+    “The essence of a great story is its ability not only to make you care, but also to make you forget."
 Check out this engaging video for succinct tips and examples on crafting such stories.<br><br>
 <small>Source: The Quintessential Mind (2020, Oct 1). <em>The Art of Storytelling: The Mechanics of a Great Story</em>.
 Retrieved 2021, December 23.</small></p>
   </div>
 </div>